API How-Tos

 Initiate a Cloud GPU VM creation request through API with the following:

-• The selected GPU ID
+• The selected GPU template UUID

 • Linux-based operating system